fwum/fwum/bugs.md

-- The main over-runs the amount of available tokens
+- The semantic analyzer still wants to separate names and types with colons